2014 Oscars: 12 Years a Slave crowned Best Picture while Gravity sweeps technical categories

 BEST FOREIGN LANGUAGE FILM

-Be the first to comment on "Oscar winners: 12 Years a Slave crowned Best Picture of 2014, Gravity sweeps elsewhere"
+Be the first to comment on "2014 Oscars: 12 Years a Slave crowned Best Picture while Gravity sweeps technical categories"

 Leave a comment